markzxu/blog/_posts/2020-9-27-Death-is-bad.md

 published: true
 ---

+[As of 7/1/2025, I do not endorse the tone of this piece.]

 When I was about 13, I was at a birthday party.
 Someone started clapping and said: "every time I clap, someone in the world dies."
 Someone else called out: "then stop clapping your hands!"
 Laughter ensued, and the incident was quickly forgotten.

 While you are reading this sentence, someone in the world has died.
 A thinking thing has been unmade.
 The horror of this is literally unimaginable; your mind is not big enough to contain the entire being of another.
 You can only ever contemplate death approximately and abstractly.